plazajan/Propositional-Resolution/README.md

 truth constants:

     true
     false

 and propositional symbols.
 As propositional symbol use identifiers starting with a lower-case letter.

+From strongest to weakest:

+    not
+    and, or, nand, nor (left associative)
+    imp, nrimp         (right associative)
+    rimp, nimp, minus  (left associative)
+    equ, xor.          (left associative)

+Every connective has the same precedence and associativity type as its dual.

 ---

 ### Sample interactions